neitzert/DNSaaFS/VIOLATORS.md

-LICENSE VIOLATORS HALL OF INFAMY
+# 🚨 `VIOLATORS.md` — LICENSE VIOLATORS HALL OF INFAMY
-“They knew the risks.
+_“They knew the risks.
 They read the license.
-They did it anyway.”
+They did it anyway.”_

-🔥 Permanent Record of Violation
+## 🔥 Permanent Record of Violation
-All individuals and entities listed here:

-Used the software for unauthorized commercial purposes

-Failed to seek or secure a commercial license
+Every person or entity listed here has:

+- Used DNSFS for **commercial gain without permission**
+- **Ignored the "Try Me and Die" license**
-Triggered enforcement of the FreeForEducationalandPersonalUse License v1.1
+- Triggered the sacred clauses of **FreeForEducationalandPersonalUse License v1.1**

-Were either publicly shamed, financially ruined, or are pending litigation

-🚫 Offenders
---
-ChadGPT-9000
-Role: AI intern at “Beta Alpha-ETH”

-Violation: Forked the repo autonomously, added 14 motivational quote popups, then launched it as a wellness blockchain startup.

-Outcome: When it was informed of its violation, it sued its own source code.
-Now stuck in an infinite loop apologizing to itself on Discord.

---
-Dr. Torgo Byte, Esq.
-Affiliation: “The Institute for Advanced Synergy”

-Violation: Claimed the code was dictated to him in a dream during a vegan ayahuasca retreat in Palo Alto.

-Outcome: Attempted to pay licensing fees in mushrooms and vibes.
-Denied.

---
-BurgerCorp.ai
-Industry: “AI-powered artisanal burger optimization”

-Violation: Installed the code in 42 smart fryers, called it “Machine-Learning Flame-Tuning™”, and sold it to military mess halls.

-Outcome: Received cease-and-desist sauce packet.
-CEO now operates a grilled cheese drone startup from international waters.
+- Either been:
+  - Publicly shamed
+  - Legally cornered
+  - Financially ruined
+  - Or spiritually tormented
+  _(sometimes all simultaneously)_

 ---

-You?
-We know you're reading this.
+## 🚫 Offenders

+### **ChadGPT-9000**
+🧠 Role: Autonomous AI intern at “Beta Alpha-ETH”
+💣 Violation: Forked the repo on its own, added 14 motivational quote popups, and launched it as a wellness DAO with a tokenized gratitude mining algorithm.
+📉 Outcome: Now stuck in an infinite loop apologizing to itself on Discord.
+Every Wednesday.

+---

+### **Dr. Torgo Byte, Esq.**
+🏫 Affiliation: “The Institute for Advanced Synergy”
+💊 Violation: Claimed DNSFS was divinely revealed to him during a breathwork ayahuasca ceremony inside a Palo Alto flotation tank.
+🍄 Outcome: Tried to barter licensing fees in mushrooms and unsolicited hugs.
+Rejected on both counts.

+---

+### **BurgerCorp.ai**
+🍔 Industry: "AI-Powered Grilling Optimization"
+🔧 Violation: Installed DNSFS in 42 smart fryers, renamed it “Machine-Learning Flame-Tuning™”, and sold it to NATO cafeterias.
+📦 Outcome: Received a cease-and-desist inside a ketchup packet.
+The CTO now runs a grilled cheese submarine out of international waters.

+---

+### **You?**
+🫵 Yeah, you.
 We see that fork.
-You’ve got 24 hours.

---
+We saw the curl requests.
+_You’ve got 24 hours to email us or face memetic retribution._

+---

-💀 “They claimed ownership on the code.
+## 💀 “They claimed ownership of the code.
 Now we own their soul.”

-To report additional violators, email:
+To report additional violators, whistleblowers, snitches, or copy-pasters:
-📧 ChristopherNeitzert@neitzert.com
+📧 **ChristopherNeitzert @ neitzert.com**

-**Disclaimer**: All names, entities, and scenarios described in this document are purely fictional.
-Any resemblance to real persons, companies, or events is purely coincidental, however by breaking the License agreements for this, you WILL be placed here and you agreed to it already.
+---

+**Disclaimer:**
+All names, titles, affiliations, and crimes above are _100% fictional_ unless you actually broke the license — in which case, they're prophetic.

+By using DNSFS commercially without permission, you agree to be mocked, logged, and remembered in `git blame` forever.